georgi/shinmun/README.md

 * AJAX comment system with PHP JSON file storage
 * Integration of the WMD-Markdown Editor for comments

 ### Blog Posts

 Each blog post is just a text file with an optional header section and a markup body, which are separated by a newline.

+The **first line** of the header should start with 3 dashes as usual for a YAML document.

-The **first line** of the body becomes the title of the post.
-So this is important not to mess up.
+The **first and the second line** of the body becomes the title of the post.

 The header may have following attributes: